CybrNight/DrNim/README.md

-# DrNim
+# Dr. Nim
-Single pile nim in Java.
-Based on the unbeatable game from the 60s Dr. Nim as demoed here https://www.youtube.com/watch?v=9KABcmczPdg
+A single pile nim game based on the game from the 1960s.
+Can you defeat Dr. Nim?

+Demo of the actual game available here: https://www.youtube.com/watch?v=9KABcmczPdg